Skip to main content

 Cultural safety is increasingly used in organisations providing services to Aboriginal and Torres Strait Islander peoples, particularly in the health sector.

-SNAICC is the national non-governmental peak body representing the interests of Aboriginal and Torres Strait Islander children.
-It defines cultural safety within the context of Aboriginal and Torres Strait Islander children in out of home care as encompassing 'the child being provided with a safe, nurturing and positive environment where they are comfortable with being themselves, expressing their culture…their spiritual and belief systems, and they are supported by the carer and family'.
+'the child being provided with a safe, nurturing and positive environment where they are comfortable with being themselves, expressing their culture … their spiritual and belief systems, and they are supported by the carer … (who) respects their Aboriginality and therefore encourages their sense of self and identity.'

 Consultations on cultural safety

+The forum considered a background paper on cultural safety for Aboriginal and Torres Strait Islander children and young people.
 The forum also sought feedback on the draft National Principles for Child Safe Organisations and on how cultural safety for Aboriginal and Torres Strait Islander children and young people could be implemented across a broad range of organisations.
-Key themes emerging from the forum were outlined in the Child Safe Organisations February 2018 e-newsletter.

 The draft National Principles were revised following these consultations.